rbisdorff/Digraph3/docSphinx/tutorial.rst

    :width: 400 px
    :align: center

 The first 3 principal axes support together about 70% of the total inertia.
-Most excentric and different in their respective rating opinions appear, on the first principal axis with 27.2% inertia, the conservative daily press against labour and public press.
+Most *excentric* and *opposed* in their respective rating opinions appear, on the first principal axis with 27.2% inertia, the conservative daily press against labour and public press.
 On the second principal axis with 23.7.7% inertia, it is the people press versus the cultural critical press.
-And, on the third axis with still 19.3% inertia, the written media appear opposed to the radio media.
+And, on the third axis with still 19.3% inertia, the written media appear most opposed to the radio media.

 Exploring the *better rated*  and the *as well as rated* opinions .................................................................

-In order to furthermore study the quality of a ranking result, it may be interesting to have a separate view on the asysmmetric and symmetric parts of an outranking digraph (see introduction tutorial of the :py:mod:`digraphs` module).
+In order to furthermore study the quality of a ranking result, it may be interesting to have a separate view on the asysmmetric and symmetric parts of the '*at least as well rated as*' opinions (see introduction tutorial of the :py:mod:`digraphs` module).

-Let us indeed first have a look at the pairwise asymmetric part of the *at least as well as rated*, namely the '*better rated than*' and '*less well rated than*' opinions of the movie critics.
+Let us first have a look at the pairwise asymmetric part, namely the '*better rated than*' and '*less well rated than*' opinions of the movie critics.

 >>> ag = AsymmetricPartialDigraph(g)
 >>> ag.showHTMLRelationTable(actionsList=g.computeNetFlowsRanking(),ndigits=0)